fluxninja/aperture/blueprints/libsonnet/README.md

 those generated bindings and extend the API to provide some "syntactic sugar" and make the library easier to use.

-To updated auto generated bindings, the script `jsonnet-lib-gen.py` can be used after its dependencies (listed in `requirements.txt`) are installed.
+To update auto generated bindings, the script `jsonnet-lib-gen.py` can be used after its dependencies (listed in `requirements.txt`) are installed.
 The script requires Python 3.10+.